-Of California's 164 tribes, 68, or 41%, are located in or south of Kern County.
-The Commission holds the majority of its meetings in Sacramento and consults with Southern California tribes when it can send staff to Southern California to do so.
+California tribes when it can send staff to Southern California to do so.
 The lack of a Commission presence in Southern California also limits the Commission's ability to meet in person on confidential or sensitive topics with tribes, local lead agencies, and developers.
-The Commission will be able to better leverage technology to facilitate video conference and live streaming of Commission meetings.
+The Commission will be able to better leverage technology to facilitate video conference conferencing and live streaming of Commission meetings.
 However, many tribes may be reluctant to hold consultations by telephone or video.
-Like other resources agencies with jurisdiction over lands throughout the State, the Commission and its stakeholders would be better served by the Commission having a presence in Southern California.
-The newly established Tribal Cultural Resources Project, a collaboration between the Commission, Professor Carole Goldberg, and the U.C.L.A.
+Like other resources agencies with jurisdiction over lands throughout the State, the Commission and its stakeholders would might be better served by the Commission having a presence in Southern California.
+The newly established Tribal Cultural Resources Project, a collaboration between the Commission, Professor Carole Goldberg, Professor William Wood, and the U.C.L.A.
 School of Law, will provide trainings to tribes on protecting their cultural resources during environmental review processes, among other services provided.
 The project will collect data on the number of tribes served and the types of services provided.
 These data will provide the basis for a needs assessment for Southern California tribes.

 vii.
-Not Fully Utilizing Technology to Effective Communicate with Tribes and Stakeholders
+Not Fully Utilizing Technology to Effective Effectively Communicate with Tribes and Stakeholders

 The Commission communicates with tribes and stakeholders largely through its public meetings, email blasts, website, Annual Report, and its Twitter feed.
 The Commission now uses webcasting for public meetings and can now use videoconferencing for meetings, but the funding for webcasting for public meetings exists only for the next three years.
 The Commission has not fully leveraged social and other forms of electronic media to frequently and consistently communicate its initiatives, upcoming regulatory proceedings, and other matters of concern to tribes and stakeholders.
+The Commission has not updated its website to include information that should be readily available to the public, such as its meeting minutes, reports, and CalNAGPRA inventories.